tee-lab/mothe/README.md

 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/6_import_mothe.png">
 <br>

 In the python shell, import the mothe module by executing the following command.
+Some warnings may be printed after the import (generally something related to tensorflow and its compatibility with the GPU on the specific system).
+However, these warnings may be conviniently ignored.

 **_from mothe.pipe import mothe_**